 You see, I am staying in someone else’s home and I am very aware that it’s not “my” space – even though my housemate considers it “our” home.
 And because I don’t pay rent*, I find it really difficult to feel like an equal tenant.
 Further, he works nights which means when I wake up he’s beginning his slumber.

 That’s not a problem on its own, but it means that my morning routine isn’t my ideal morning routine.
 (Read: I can’t dance and sing around the house, which I would ordinarily do.
 Really.
 My not-a-morning-person late husband just barely tolerated this behaviour.)

 It also means that everything else about my preferred routine and activities has become stilted and over-thought as I try (and probably fail) to figure out how to share my space with someone who’s not my family.
 (Because let’s face it: It doesn’t matter if you irritate your family with your silly habits, as you likely inherited the same quirks!)

 And because my housemate doesn’t have a routine, I have struggled even more to create one of my own.

 So, beginning tomorrow I’m going to take that break from the routine that I talked about last week.

 I will be staying with a woman I know and her husband, and will hopefully be able to draw some energy from their routines – as they seem to have them!

 I’m a little worried that their mornings may start a lot earlier than I’m accustomed to, but that’s actually a good thing as I’ve got a bit lazy in that regard.

 And I’m a little worried that his attention to fitness and exercise might make me want to pay a bit more attention to my own training, but that’s also a good thing.

-But, of course, I’m looking forward to drawing some of her energy and dedication to her work which may in turn help me to focus in on my own work.
+But, of course, I’m looking forward to drawing some of her energy and dedication to her work which may, in turn, help me to focus on my own work.